jpeg-aic/JPEG-AIC-4-datasets/README.md

 that cover the range from good quality to lossless coding.
 Such a metric quantifies perceptual differences between stimuli, in particular between a source image and a distorted image.
 The proposals should target specifically distortions due to compression and not necessarily other kinds of distortions, e.g., capture, sensor, or rendering artifacts.
+The proposed metrics shall estimate image quality in units of just noticeable difference (JND).

 Main page: https://aicdb.jpeg.org